raphCode/master-thesis-muzero/approach.typ

 teammates.

 I perform a number of changes to !mz.
-The updated training setup with all modifications is visualized in @fig_raphzero_training.
+The updated training setup with all modifications is visualized in @fig-raphzero_training.

 === Per-!PL !Vs